Jakobeha/type-sitter/README.md

 ## Usage

 In order to generate the bindings, you can either invoke `type-sitter-cli` directly, or use the procedural macros in `type-sitter-proc`.
-The CLI tool is recommended, as it's more flexible and will give your IDE better inference.
+The CLI tool is recommended, as it's more tested and will give your IDE at least as good inference.

 The generated code depends on `type-sitter-lib`, so you must include `type-sitter-lib` as a dependency.